Barton County, Kansas Extinct Towns

 Several old buildings in the area have been rescued and moved to the Barton County Museum in Great Bend, Kansas, by Kathy Alexander.

-In Barton County’s early years, it boasted more than two dozen towns.
-Now, the majority of those towns are extinct.
+In its early years, Barton County boasted more than two dozen towns.
+Today, most of those towns are extinct.

 Fort Atkinson at Walnut Creek